-A PAC run by a North Carolina businessman active in the LGBT community has given donations in 2016 only to Democrats according to Federal Election Commission records.
+A PAC run by a North Carolina businessman active in gay rights groups and the LGBT community has given donations in 2016 only to Democrats according to Federal Election Commission records.
 Specifically, this PAC has given only to Democrats Roy Cooper and Josh Stein.

 Current campaign filings at the North Carolina State Board of Elections for Cooper’s campaign show the Replacements Ltd. PAC giving an overall amount to the campaign of $5,100.
 The most current FEC filings show total contributions to Cooper totaling $6,200.